Comment on page

 If light switches are not conveniently located, chances are higher for lights to be left on when not needed, increasing energy costs.

-The color of switch plates needs to have a minimum contrast ratio of 3:1 against adjacent wall color(s).
+The switch plate color must have a minimum contrast ratio of 3:1 against adjacent wall color(s).

 Light switches should be located at both ends of every hallway & pathway in easy-to-find locations.